-- 49. For VCM projects that require authorisation, the CMO will evaluate the activity and confirm eligibility to the PD for international transfers from Nigeria (VCM with CA) and extend a letter of 'No-objection' to the PD through a designated communication channel (VCM with no CA).
-The PD can therefore communicate the host country's 'no-objection' to the ICP of interest. - 50.
+- 50. For VCM projects that require authorisation, the CMO shall forward the request for international transfers from Nigeria (VCM with CA) to the relevant NCCC Ministries for evaluation and to the Ministry of Foreign Affairs to confirm eligibility for no-objection.
+The relevant NCCC Ministries and the Ministry of Foreign Affairs must provide feedback within 10 working days.
+Once the CMO receives approval to issue a 'no objection' letter, this is communicated to PD through a designated communication channel (VCM with no CA).
+The PD can therefore communicate the host country's 'no-objection' to the ICP of interest. - 51.
 In the instance of a rejection of the request, the PDs can appeal the decision of the CMO only once by adopting the procedure for appeal as outlined in Article 6.2.